The 14 Biggest Mistakes in Repricing

 Max Min Price Collisions

-An advanced repricing tool can help you determine minimum and maximum prices based on Amazon’s recommendations.
+A good repricing tool can help you determine the minimum and maximum prices based on Amazon’s costs as well as the margin you set.

 #4 Ignoring Prices on Similar Products